Anurag19101996/Human_Centred_Design_512/Project - Part 1/README.md

 AQI data, focusing on **PM2.5**, was used to validate smoke estimates.
 Observations indicate a correlation between high smoke estimates and elevated AQI values, suggesting wildfire impact on Charleston’s air quality.

-### Refelections and Visualizations writeup
+### Reflections and Visualizations Writeup
-'Data 512 Part 1 Reflections.pdf' contains the writeup as required for Step 3: Write and Reflect.
+The file `Data 512 Part 1 Reflections.pdf` contains the writeup required for **Step 3: Write and Reflect**.